Biogitte/biogitte/README.md

 ### Hi, I'm Biogitte 👋

-### 🪴 Background:
-- I'm a molecular biologist that fell in love with computers.
+🪴 I'm a molecular biologist that fell in love with computers.

 <p align="center">
   <img src="copepod.gif" />